 Why You Should Clean With Microfiber

 The fibers in a microfiber cloth are much smaller and much denser than ordinary cleaning cloths.
 With a damp microfiber cloth, more dirt/debris/germs/etc. are being picked up as the cloth is wiped over a surface.

-Norwex microfiber is one of the most innovative products in the cleaning industry, manfacturing products that radically reduce harsh chemicals in the home.
+Norwex microfiber is one of the most innovative products in the cleaning industry, manufacturing products that radically reduce harsh chemicals in the home.
 Norwex microfiber is 1/200th the size of a human hair and has the ability to remove up to 99% of bacteria from a surface when following the proper care and use instructions.

 Disclosure: I am a Norwex Independent Sales Consultant, I will earn a commission off anything purchased via the links on this page.
 All opinions stated here are my own and not to be confused as company statements.

 The products looked pretty stylish and fancy for cleaning but what spoke to me were the company’s values.
 Reducing waste, eliminating harsh chemicals from the home and doing good things for our planet.

-Will a Norwex microfiber cloth and water be enough to remove dirt, grime, debris and germs?
+Will a Norwex microfiber cloth and water be enough to remove dirt, grime, debris, and germs?

 Pretty amazing, huh?

 If not, maybe your party last night got a little out of hand.
 Don’t worry, I’m not here to judge.
 How much window cleaner and how many paper towels did it take to get it off?

-Why Norwex Makes Me Happy
+Why Cleaning with Norwex Products Makes Me Happy

 - Super versatile